 Playa Venao is I hour and 52 minute drive to Chitre which is the town with the most amenities.
 This area is popular with surfers because the surf is great at Playa Venao

 The people who live in Pedasi or Playa Venao love it, but most of the people who come on our tours would not want to make that long of a drive to get to amenities.
 Poco a poco (little by little) both of these communities are getting more amenities.

-Out of all the beach communities we visit, Puerto Armuelles is the most affordable.
-That’s why it is attracting retirees and expats from all over the world.
+Puerto Armuelles is an affordable beach community.
 Puerto Armuelles has 25,000 residents in the town and 60,000 in the metro area.
 It has several grocery stores, banks, hardware stores, restaurants and a small hospital now with a new large state-of the art hospital under construction.
 Unlike other beach communities, the town of Puerto is right next to the beach.

 The down side of Puerto Armuelles is that is it not that easy to get to.
 You will need to fly in to David then take a bus or rent a car to get to Puerto.
 It’s a 1 ½ hour drive to Puerto from David.
 The other down side to Puerto is that it has been economically depressed for the last 20 years since Chiquita Banana pulled out of the community and left most of the town unemployed.
 The depression definitely shows in some parts of Puerto Armuelles.
 But now that Del Monte has come in growing bananas in the area again, and thousands of people are employed again, things are slowly starting to change for the better.
 I think Puerto Armuelles has a huge upside potential.

 There are plenty of other beach communities on the Pacific side of Panama, but they do not have our amenities requirements, so we do not visit them during a Panama Relocation Tour.
 In another article I will write about beach communities on the Caribbean side of Panama.